CZ-NIC/knot/doc/configuration.rst

    part of your DNS subtree.

-Upon catalog zone (re)load or change, all the PTR records in the zone are processed and cataloged zones created, with zones' names taken from PTR records' RData, and zones' configuration taken from the confguration template from :ref:`zone_catalog-template`.
-Owner names of those PTR records don't mind, even multiple with the same owner (larger RRSet).
+Upon catalog zone (re)load or change, all the PTR records in the zone are processed and member zones created, with zones' names taken from PTR records' RData, and zones' configuration taken from the confguration template from :ref:`zone_catalog-template`.
+Owner names of those PTR records may be arbitrary, but when a member zone is de-cataloged and re-cataloged again, the owner name of the relevant PTR record must be changed.
+It's also recommended that all the PTR records have different owner names (in other words, catalog zone RRSets consist of one RR each), to prevent oversized RRSets (not AXFR-able) and to achieve interoperability.

 All other records than PTR are ignored, they however remain in catalog zone, and might be for example transfered to a slave, possibly interpreting catalog zones differently.
 SOA still needs to be present in catalog zone and its serial handled appropriately.
+Apex NS record should be present for the sake of interoperability.

 Catalog zone may be modified using any standard means: AXFR/IXFR, DDNS, zone file reload...
-In case of incremental change, only affected cataloged zones are reloaded.
+In case of incremental change, only affected member zones are reloaded.

+Any de-cataloged member zone is purged immediately, including its zone file, journal, timers and DNSSEC keys.

 .. _query-modules: